-The continuous exposition of the human population to chemicals generates serious concern worldwide derived from the well documented relationship between exposure and disease (González et al. 2019).
-The chemical risk derives not only from the toxicity of these compounds but also from their persistence and capacity for deposition in body tissues, which leads to their accumulation along the trophic chain and the biomagnification of their effects (Peters et al. 2022).
-Heavy metals are part of this group of pollutants whose presence in the ecosystem is one of the most serious and widespread environmental problems today (Rehman et al. 2018).
-These elements are generally non-biodegradable, highly resistant to conventional disposal treatments, and toxic due to their ability to substitute essential elements in the active site of some enzymes and for generating oxidative stress in cells (Carneiro et al. 2018).
+The continuous exposition of the human population to chemicals generates serious concern worldwide derived from the well documented relationship between exposure and disease (González et al., 2019).
+The chemical risk derives not only from the toxicity of these compounds but also from their persistence and capacity for deposition in body tissues, which leads to their accumulation along the trophic chain and the biomagnification of their effects (Peters et al., 2022).
+Heavy metals are part of this group of pollutants whose presence in the ecosystem is one of the most serious and widespread environmental problems today (Rehman et al., 2018).
+These elements are generally non-biodegradable, highly resistant to conventional disposal treatments, and toxic due to their ability to substitute essential elements in the active site of some enzymes and for generating oxidative stress in cells (Carneiro et al., 2018).
 In recent years, there has also been increasing concern about the presence of pharmaceuticals in the natural environment.
 The environmental concentration of these emerging pollutants is usually low enough to be considered non-toxic.
-However, a large body of evidence suggests that they may cause endocrine, epigenetic and developmental changes in aquatic organisms and in humans under conditions of prolonged exposure [e.g., (Wilkinson et al. 2016)].
+However, a large body of evidence suggests that they may cause endocrine, epigenetic and developmental changes in aquatic organisms and in humans under conditions of prolonged exposure [e.g. (Wilkinson et al., 2016),].

-Epidemiological and experimental studies indicate that metals and pharmaceuticals cooccur within the environment and interact in a manner that may both increase or decrease their impact on human health [e.g., (Fiati Kenston et al. 2018, Lin et al. 2016, Matejczyk et al. 2020)].
-However, the studies analyzing the potential synergistic/antagonistic interactions between these two groups of chemicals are scarce, despite co-exposure is a frequent event, as they are released into the environment from multiple anthropogenic activities and bioaccumulated by organisms (Chormare &Kumar 2022, Nagpal et al. 2018, Nilsen et al.
+Epidemiological and experimental studies indicate that metals and pharmaceuticals co-occur within the environment and interact in a manner that may both increase or decrease their impact on human health [e.g. (Fiati Kenston et al., 2018; Lin et al., 2016; Matejczyk et al.,